908079/email-chatbot/README.md

 ## Project Description

-Smart Mailbox Assistant is a nifty Streamlit-based web application that supercharges your email management experience with the power of AI 🧠!
+The Smart Mailbox Assistant is a nifty Streamlit-based web application that supercharges your email management experience with the power of AI 🧠!
 By using OpenAI's language models and integrating with Gmail via Zapier, our assistant provides an intuitive, conversation-like interface for you to interact with your emails.

 ## Features